0

 Housing Planning Grant Program

-• Grant funds can also support the revision of an existing HNA, HAP, or Strategic Growth element to comply with the requirements of SB24-174 (§§ 24-32-3701 — 24-32-3711).
+• Grant funds can also support the revision of an existing HNA, LHAP, Water Supply Element, or Strategic Growth element to comply with the requirements of SB24-174 (C.R.S. §§ 24-32-3701 — 24-32-3711).

-• There is a 25% required local match
+• There is a 25% required local match.

 • There is no suggested minimum or maximum award for this work, however, there are limited grant funds available.